pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 After getting the console to boot, it would have been all a waste of time if the CD player was broken.
 So I'm happy it works fine.

-The only issue I have is that my power supply can't provide enough current to drive the CD player continuesly.
+The only issue I have is that my power supply can't provide enough current to drive the CD player continuesly and because of this, the Mega-CD 2 locks up from time to time.

 *****************************
 <br/>